aldelaro5/Bug-Fables-Internal-Docs/SetText/SetText.md

 # SetText

 SetText is Bug Fables's text management system.
 It is a hybrid between a text renderer, a script processor and a dialogue management system.
-Its name comes from the name given to its main [SetText entry point](SetText%20entry%20point.md) which is a static Coroutine defined in MainManager.
+Its name comes from the name given to its main [SetText Entry Points](SetText%20Entry%20Points.md) which is a static Coroutine defined in MainManager.

 Its main features are: